-We cannot guarantee that we will make Distributions, that we will distribute annually a determined amount or that the made Distributions, if any, will keep at the same level.
+We cannot guarantee that we will make Distributions annually for a certain amount or that the Distributions that we make will continue with the same behavior, a trend as in the previous period.
 All future Distributions that we will make will depend on our actual operating results, the economic situation and other factors that could differ substantially from our current expectations.
 Our actual operating results are affected by several factors, including the revenues generated by our real estate portfolio, our operating expenses, our interest expense and the capacity of our clients to comply with their obligations.
 In the assumption our real estate portfolio does not generate enough cash flows, we could be required to fund the Distributions through (i) working capital, including the resources derived from the global offer; and (ii) financing through issuance of debt or capital instruments, for which there is no certainty regarding its obtaining.